-Admission with conditions status will be removed after all the required credentials for regular admission have been received and twenty-four (24) credit hours have been completed with an overall 1.5 GPA.
+For traditional students, admission with conditions status will be removed after all the required credentials for regular admission have been received and twenty-four (24) credit hours have been completed with an overall 1.5 GPA.
 Students admitted with conditions will have two (2) semesters in which to remove themselves from conditional status.